-Amended and Restated Senior Term Facility:
+Amended and Restated Senior Term Facility

 On July 30, 2014, GIH, Gogo Business Aviation LLC, f/k/a Aircell Business Aviation Services LLC ("GBA"), and Gogo LLC, as borrowers (collectively, the "Borrowers"), entered into an Amendment and Restatement Agreement (the "Amendment") to the Credit Agreement dated as of June 21, 2012 and amended on April 4, 2013 (the "Amended Senior Term Facility") among the Borrowers, the lenders named therein, and Morgan Stanley Senior Funding, Inc., as Administrative Agent and Collateral Agent.
-We refer to the Amendment and the Amended Senior Term Facility."
+We refer to the Amendment and the Amended Senior Term Facility collectively as the "Amended and Restated Senior Term Facility."